-2 If you are not aware of your Domain Name, you can find it by entering the command "set" in the command line.
+If you are not aware of your Domain Name, you can find it by entering the command "set" in Windows CMD/Command Line.
 The value given for the "USERDNSDOMAIN" attribute is the Domain Name.

-7. For each of the Groups that you would like to map from an AD group to a Tenable.ot User Group, enter the DN of the AD group in the appropriate field.
-For example, to assign a group of users to the Administrators User Group, enter the DN of the Active Directory group to which you would like to assign Admin privileges3 in the Administrators Group DN field.
+- 6. In the Base DN field, enter the distinguished name of the domain.
+The format for this value is 'DC={second-level domain},DC={top-level domain}' (e.g. DC=company,DC=com). - 7.
+For each of the Groups that you would like to map from an AD group to a Tenable.ot User Group, enter the DN of the AD group in the appropriate field.
+For example, to assign a group of users to the Administrators User Group, enter the DN of the Active Directory group to which you would like to assign Admin privileges in the Administrators Group DN field.